De Sade (film): Plot

 Louis proceeds through a series of flashbacks involving his father's death, a mysterious and recurring old man, and the baptism day of one of Louis' own children, culminating in the scandal of Rose Keller, a widow whom he ties up and flagellates with a sword.
-Mme. de Montreuil is forced to pay Rose for her silence, and to send Louis back into exile at La Coste.
+Madame de Montreuil is forced to pay Rose for her silence, and to send Louis back into exile at La Coste.

 Louis continues to pursue Anne, and after an elaborate orgy where he is whipped into unconsciousness, he flees to Italy with the young woman.
-Returned to prison, Louis is tormented with visions of Mme. de Montreuil disowning Anne and his uncle the Abbe seducing her.
-Mme. de Montreuil visits him in prison, and tearfully tells him he has ruined her family and that he will remain imprisoned forever.
+Returned to prison, Louis is tormented with visions of Madame de Montreuil disowning Anne and his uncle the Abbé seducing her.
+Madame de Montreuil visits him in prison, and tearfully tells him he has ruined her family and that he will remain imprisoned forever.

 Back on the stage, a mock trial is held where the Marquis is accused of murdering Anne.
 The mysterious old man is present at the proceedings, and Anne herself appears to accuse Louis of her murder.
 Louis ruefully remembers Anne's death in Italy from the plague.
 An older Louis talks with Renée about their misfortunes and regrets, telling her he can find no meaning in life.

 At another drunken and destructive debauchery, Louis begins to see visions of Renée in the midst of his revel.
 The old man lies on his death bed in prison, crying out for Renee's forgiveness.
 It is revealed that the old man is the Marquis himself, following the young Marquis through his memories as he seeks his one moment of reality.
 Deciding to look one last time, the old man closes his eyes as the scene cuts back the middle-aged Marquis arriving at La Coste.